Neighbourhood Streets – Dover

 - The pathway connection on the east side of 36 St. S.E.
 (The existing sidewalk being replaced by the new pathway will be removed as part of this work.)

-- Some minor landscaping.
+- Minor landscaping.

 We are working on bikeway and naturalization area signage.